htcondor/htcondor/docs/version-history/development-release-series-89.rst

   HTCondor binaries should be fetched.
   :jira:`21`

+- The Python scripts distributed with HTCondor (except those dealing with the OAuth credmon) have been upgraded to run under Python 3.
+  :ticket:`7698`
+  :ticket:`7844`
+  :ticket:`7872`

 - Added the ability to have finer grain control over the SSH connection when using the remote gahp.
 One can now specify the SSH port and also whether or not SSH BatchMode is used.
   :jira:`18`
   :jira:`19`

+-  The *condor_useprio* tool now displays any submitter ceilings that are set.
+   :tiket:`7837`

 Bugs Fixed: